hulkhaugen/hassio-addons/apache2lite/README.md

 The installation of this add-on is pretty straightforward and not different in comparison to installing any other custom Home Assistant add-on.
 Just add my repo to the HassIO addons repositorys: https://github.com/hulkhaugen/hassio-addons

-Put your website files in `/share/htdocs` unless you've defined another destination
+1. Create the subfolder where you want to deploy your website files.
+Must be a subfolder of `/share` or `/media`.
+This add-on will NOT generate the folder, and setup will fail.
+The default folder is `/share/htdocs` unless you've defined anything else.
-Example where your index.html should be: `/share/htdocs/index.html`
+2. Copy your assets the newly created folder.
+If not, a generic `index.html` welcome site will be copied as a placeholder.

 ## Configuration